HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

 Once the kitten becomes comfortable with the litter pan, it is important to keep it clean.
 Cats do not like dirty pans.
 Scoop out solid material once or twice a day and stir the filler to keep the surface dry.
 Change the filler every 3 to 4 days, or more often if necessary.

-Step 4: How to Train a Kitten Not to Scratch
+Step 4: How To Train Your Kitten Not to Scratch

 Destructive scratching is one of the most common problems you are likely to encounter.
 A kitten will sharpen his claws as part of his normal grooming activity.
 During this process, the worn-down outer sheath of the claw is removed.
 This will expose a new inner claw underneath.